JayaPradhi/sql-chatplot-/README.md

 🔍 Project Title: Talking to Databases with Language Models

 📝 Project Description:
 This project showcases an innovative approach to interacting with MySQL databases using natural language.
-Leveraging cutting-edge technologies like Google Palm LLM and Langchain, we've built a system that enables users to ask questions in plain English and receive accurate responses by translating those questions into SQL queries and executing them on MySQL databases.
+Leveraging cutting-edge technologies like Google Palm LLM and Langchain,  built a system that enables users to ask questions in plain English and receive accurate responses by translating those questions into SQL queries and executing them on MySQL databases.

 🌟 Project Highlights:

-Text-based Personal Assistant (Chatbot): Implemented a text-based personal assistant using LangChain.LLM, integrating language processing capabilities with a conversational interface.
+Text-based Personal Assistant (Chatbot): Implemented a text-based personal assistant using LLM, integrating language processing capabilities with a conversational interface.
 PaLM2 Transformer Architecture: Utilized the PaLM2 transformer architecture to interface with an SQL database, powered by the Langchain framework.
 Hugging Face Embeddings: Employed the 'all-MiniLM-L6-v2' Hugging Face embedding model to create embedding vectors, enhancing word similarity identification.
 Streamlit for User Interface: Developed a user-friendly UI using Streamlit, allowing store managers to ask questions in natural language and receive instant answers.